6yNuiC9/v3rm-shit/README.md

 long awaited v3rm retardation update sequel: monkey den

 including:
-we added the go back thread button back we removed the stupid fucking gradient we removed the add to buddy list button i dont have friends ffs i dont want to see add friend i dont fucking remember what else i did
+-we added the go back thread button back

+-we removed the stupid fucking gradient

+-we removed the add to buddy list button i dont have friends ffs i dont want to see add friend

+-i dont fucking remember what else i did

 ## do not check it out or i will be overwhelmed by people interacting with me